DUI Drugs

 A very common misconception is that you cannot receive a DUI drugs charge if you are lawfully prescribed the medication or drug believed to be impairing you.
 This is simply not true as you can be charged with DUI drugs regardless of whether you have a valid prescription.
 In fact, we regularly defend clients who have been on their medication(s) for years when they are arrested.
 Of course, the length of time you have been taking a particular drug can certainly impact your tolerance, which will be important in your DUI case.
 In investigating your DUI case, we will obtain copies of all of your prescriptions and speak to your prescribing physicians, where possible.
 Your medical history is central to a DUI drugs defense, and we will investigate all avenues when building your case.

 So, what is less safe when we talk about DUI drugs charges?
 Less safe, by definition, means that you are less efficient, less skillful, less coherent, less able, less qualified and less proficient to drive than if you had not taken the suspected drug.
-Yes, that definition is a mouthful, but it's the exact definition given by judges to juries in Georgia, so it helps to understand it.
-As we describe to juries, a less safe charge is the cop's opinion, nothing more, nothing less.
-Even when there is a blood test showing the presence of drugs, to satisfy his burden of proof, the officer must be able to effectively communicate how these drugs made you less safe to drive.
+Yes, that definition is a mouthful, but it’s the exact definition given by judges to juries in Georgia, so it helps to understand it.
+As we describe to juries, a less safe charge is the cop’s opinion, nothing more, nothing less.
+Even when there is a blood test showing the presence of drugs, to satisfy their burden of proof, the officer must be able to effectively communicate how these drugs made you less safe to drive.

 How Will the Cop Try to Prove I am Less Safe from Drugs?